George Charles Moʻoheau Beckley

 George Charles Mo'oheau Kauluheimalama Beckley (May 5, 1849 – July 4, 1910) was a member of Liliʻuokalani's Privy Council of State from 1891 to 1892, and a director of the Wilder Steamship Company.
-Born of Hawaiian and British ancestry, his native Hawaiian forebearers were reputed to have helped hide the bones of Kamehameha I. Like his British grandfather who was an advisor to Kamehameha I, he chose a life sailing the seas.
+Born of Hawaiian and British ancestry, his native Hawaiian forebears were reputed to have helped hide the bones of Kamehameha I. Like his British grandfather who was an advisor to Kamehameha I, he chose a life sailing the seas.
 In his youth, he joined whaling expeditions and survived a hijacking spree by pirates who captured 29 ships.
 Beckley was one of 50 Hawaiian crew members who were rescued from multiple vessels and sent safely back to Hawaii.
 He found his life's career with Hawaii's inter-island steamships, where he partnered with Samuel G. Wilder.
 Beckley was awarded the Royal Order of the Star of Oceania and the Order of the Crown of Hawaii by King Kalākaua.